fauosilva/PostgreSQLDocumentManager/README.md

 5. Services
 	1. Single database operations using the repository layer are not using the transaction block, or unit of work pattern since PostgreSQL MVCC actually handle those statements into a implicit transaction.
 6. Repositories / Database
 	1. Database unique constraints are used to mantain integrity of the entities.
+	2. Unique indexes were not created to avoid index duplication.
+[Link](https://www.postgresql.org/docs/current/indexes-unique.html#:~:text=PostgreSQL%20automatically%20creates%20a%20unique,mechanism%20that%20enforces%20the%20constraint.)

 ## Database decisions